WesleyBryie/ChumBucket/wiki/megathread/games.md

 * Any website using the name of a Scene group (such as CODEX, CPY, SKIDROW, HOODLUM, RELOADED, etc.).
 Scene groups do not have public websites.
 If you find a site using the name of a scene group, they are impersonators.
 Beware of these sites as they tend to package their releases with malware (2 notable exceptions are skidrowreloaded.com and skidrowrepacks.com, which are fine to use).

-* Any site you find on Google by searching for "free game downloads", "cracked games", etc. Google de-lists piracy websites from its search results, which means that fake / imposter / malware-spreading sites will float to the top of the search results.
+* Any site you find on Google by searching for "free game downloads", "cracked games", etc. Google de-lists piracy websites from its search results, which means that fake / impostor / malware-spreading sites will float to the top of the search results.

 * Any "cracked games" site or download you find on Youtube